-(The author has allowed us to display the first part of the novel on-site - see the links under Contents.)
+(The first part of the novel is accessible on site - see the links under Contents.)

 More than a mere parallel Earth, the world in which the hero lives through his Life is actually in a previous cosmos -